amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 In short, all linters and all language tools will be missing most errors by virtue of the problem they are trying to solve.
 Given this, avoiding the pitfalls of a high false-positive rate will be the comparison that matters most for determining their value.

-:sc:`Problem 1: Magnitude of "potential activations"`
+:sc:`Problem 1`: Magnitude of "potential activations"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is not clear how many chances there are for a rule to be activated when one considers analysing prose.
 It could be at the sentence level or it could be at the word level, or it could be at the pairs of words level.
 If we are maximally generous, any subset of words could comprise a potential activation instance for a rule, meaning that the number of rule opportunities in the most liberal terms is the Bell number of the number of words in any document being analysed.